 This is especially important if you recently went through an oral surgery to prevent excessive bleeding.
 Your dentist should be able to recommend changes in treatment and the tools they need to prevent problems.
 Patients who suffer from extreme anemia might be in need of more oxygen depending on the treatment.

 - To be able to find the right treatment for the condition, it is important to know what kind of anemia you have.
 But the end result is always a lack of red blood cells and oxygen delivery to your body.

 The treatment vary based on the type of anemia you have.
 For instance, if you suffer from pernicious anemia which is typically caused by the lack of Vitamin B12, you may be required to take B12 in supplementation form.

 - However, the most common form of anemia is iron-deficiency anemia.
 This occurs when the body is unable to process the iron that keeps you up all day.
 Recommended treatment includes taking iron supplements as well as making healthy diet changes to include foods that are rich in iron such as dark green vegetables and red meat.

-Reach Your Celebrity Smile in Westmont today for preventative dentistry and prevent any underlying dental conditions from becoming worse.
+Reach Celebrity Smiles & General Dentistry in Westmont today for preventative dentistry and prevent any underlying dental conditions from becoming worse.